-As trade relations between China and the US continue to be tense, it’s as critical as ever to work with the members of your supply chain to act quickly to avoid unnecessary cost increases—time is of the essence.
+As tariffs continue to play a major role in foreign policy, it’s important to work with the members of your supply chain to act quickly to avoid unnecessary cost increases—time is of the essence.
 The third list of Section 301 tariffs placed by the Trump administration to take proactive measures against China went into effect on September 24, 2018.

 While these restrictions are outside of our control as suppliers and manufacturers, it’s important to analyze the best ways to handle these tariffs to minimize cost increases for you and your customers.